 Describe the options for supplying water to the project, and assess the consequential impacts in relation to any water resource plan, resource operations plan and wild river declaration that may apply.
-Water allocation and water sources will be established in consultation with DERM.
+Water allocation and water sources will be established in consultation with the Department of Natural Resources and Mines.
 Where a licence or permit will be required under the Water Act 2000 to take water or interfere with the flow of water, provide sufficient information and assessment for the administering authority to consider the suitability of approving any necessary works under the Water Act 2000.
+Outline any implications of the Water Resource (Fitzroy Basin) Plan 2011 that apply to the project.
 Similarly, provide sufficient assessment to consider any approval for waterway barrier works under the Fisheries Act 1994.